devcontainers-community/templates/src/jupyter-datascience-notebooks/NOTES.md

 📚 You can learn more about what each of these base images is and what features each of them in [the Jupyter Docker Stacks reference page](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).

+### Default command

+The default command of the base image is set to start the Jupyter server.
+If you do not use the Jupyter server, comment out `"overrideCommand": false` of the devcontainer.json.

 ## Credits